arkadius/reliable-http-client/README.md

 Thanks to reliable-http-client the same execution cause that actor after restart will got the response message.

-For actor persistence will be usage [Akka persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html)
+For actor persistence will be used [Akka persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html)

 ## Status